Gusty Winds Pose Continued Wildfire Threats in California

 Diablo winds in the north and Santa Ana winds in the south were forecast into Wednesday at a time when existing wildfires already have grown explosively.

+They suffered burns and smoke inhalation, and three were flown to a hospital in Fresno, where one was in critical condition.

-In the past two days, helicopters were used to rescue hundreds of people stranded in the burning Sierra National Forest, where the Creek Fire has destroyed 365 buildings, including at least 45 homes, and 5,000 structures were threatened, fire officials said.
+Over the past three days, helicopters were used to rescue hundreds of people stranded in the burning Sierra National Forest, where a fire has destroyed 365 buildings, including at least 45 homes.
+About 5,000 buildings were threatened, fire officials said.

 Flames threatened the foothill community of Auberry between Shaver Lake and Fresno.

-In Southern California, fires burned in Los Angeles, San Bernardino and San Diego counties, and the forecast called for the arrival of the region’s notorious Santa Anas.
-The hot, dry winds could reach 50 mph at times, forecasters said.
+In Southern California, fires burned in Los Angeles, San Bernardino and San Diego counties, with the potential for the region's notorious Santa Ana winds to push flames out of wilderness and into communities.

 People in a half-dozen foothill communities east of Los Angeles were being told to stay alert because of a fire in the Angeles National Forest.